 Our recommendation for wide window treatments: Panel tracks, roller shades or plantation shutters.
 Roller shades operate easily, and their muted look works well with especially wide windows.
 Panel tracks are a type of shade with large panels of fabric that slide across a track making them perfect for wide windows.
 Plantation shutters offer a little more energy efficiency and privacy compared to shades, so if maintaining a consistent temperature is a priority, shutters might be your perfect solution.

-Angled or rake windows are appearing a lot more in modern home design.
+Rake or angled windows are appearing a lot more in contemporary home design.
 A problem with angled window treatments, like with octagonal windows, is getting one that matches your unique window geometry.
-Bear in mind as well that many angled windows are in harder-to-reach places, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is often best for angled windows.
+Bear in mind as well that several angled windows are in harder-to-reach places, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is often best for angled windows.

 Our recommendation for angled and rake windows: Plantation shutters.
 In addition to being 100% customizable to fit the precise angles and shape of your rake windows, but the shutter louvers can typically be set at a single, perfect angle without ever needing to be readjusted - great for windows in awkward spots.